 It’s also fairly easy to make at home a version at home if your knife skills are any good or you can buy fresh pre-cut sashimi.
 Nigiri simply means formed by clasping or clenching so the rice is formed by applying light pressure in one palm and shaping with two fingers of your other hand to create a block of rice.
 Add a smear of wasabi and layer on the fish or your preferred topping.

 The maki or rolled sushi

-Outside Japan the most common form of sushi is a modified form of rolled sushi.
-In Japan makizushi or rolled sushi comes in four broad types which relate to the how it’s rolled and the likely number of items used in its filling.
+Outside Japan, the most common form of sushi is a modified form of rolled sushi.
+In Japan makizushi or rolled sushi comes in four broad types which relate to how it’s rolled and the likely number of items used in its filling.

 Hosomaki Is the thin roll with dried seaweed (nori) on the outside.
 It likely contains only one or two fillings.
 This is delicious with a quality cut of tuna or salmon.

 Chumaki Is the medium roll, again it is wrapped in nori and might have two or three fillings.
 Outside Japan this roll is the most familiar type we see.